NIH Data Management and Sharing Policy

 The Resource Sharing plan is only required for projects that develop research tools and/or model organisms.
 For more specific information (and suggested language if applicable) please see Dartmouth OSP NIH Resource Sharing Plans

-NIH Review of DMS Plan
+NIH Review of the DMS Plan

 NIH program staff will review the DMS Plan for acceptability and may request modifications prior to award as appropriate.
 Plans must be approved by the funding institute before award.
 Scientific reviewers will not see the plan but they will see the budget and budget justification.
 The approved plan becomes part of the terms and conditions of the award.

-Updating DMS Plan
+Updating the DMS Plan

 DMS Plan Reporting